Princess Giovanna of Italy, Tsaritsa of Bulgaria

 Tsaritsa Ioanna, c.1932. source: Wikipedia

-Following the Soviet invasion in September 1944, Ioanna and her family were placed under house arrest at Vrana Palace.
+Following the Soviet invasion of Bulgaria in September 1944, Ioanna and her family were placed under house arrest at Vrana Palace.
 Two years later, the Soviet regime held a referendum which resulted in the abolition of the monarchy, and on September 16, 1946, the family was forced to flee the country.
 They went first to Egypt, where Ioanna’s father was living in exile, and then in 1951, settled in Madrid.
 After her son’s marriage in 1962, she moved to Estoril, Portugal, where she remained for the rest of her life.
 In 1993, following the fall of the communist regime, Ioanna made a memorable visit to Bulgaria, on the 50th anniversary of her husband’s death.

 Tsaritsa Ioanna died in Estoril, Portugal on February 26, 2000.
 In accordance with her wishes to be buried in Italy, she was buried at the Chapel of the Friars at the Basilica of St. Francis of Assisi in Assisi, Italy.